PPGOME/NerdMinigames/README.md

 | /nerdarena addeffect \<arena id> \<team> \<effect> \<strength> \<start> \<end> | Adds an effect that will affect all players of the team specified between the two times provided, in seconds.
 The beginning of the round is 600, end is 0. | nerdarena.create |
 | (WIP) /nerdarena listeffects \<arena id> | Lists the effects belonging to an arena if it's your arena or you have permission to delete other arena's information. | nerdarena.list |
 | (WIP) /nerdarena deleffect \<effect id> | Deletes an existing effect from an arena if it's your arena or you have permission to delete other arena's information. | nerdarena.delete |

+# How to make an arena

+## Creating the physical arena

+# Current Roadmap
+- [X] Let players define an area for an arena
+- [X] Let players add teams to the arenas
+- [X] Let players add spawns to the arenas
+- [X] Let players add items to the arenas
+- [X] Let players add effects to the arenas
+- [X] Build the game queue logic
+- [X] Build the game start logic
+- [X] Build the game clock for mid-round events and time-keeping
+- [X] Add anti-teamkill system
+- [X] Build kill logic
+- [X] Document commands
+- [ ] Document how to make an arena
+- [ ] Add armour modifcation to the arena customizer
+- [ ] Let players define game plates through commands
+- [ ] Add windows that only zombies can walk through
+- [ ] Add areas where blocks can be placed